The syllabus below has been edited to take out the GW-specific bits.

 You will not be rewarded for just talking a lot.

-Readings are listed in the course schedule below.
+Other readings are listed in the course schedule below.
 In addition I may email articles or essays during the week that strike me as interesting.

 You have several ethical responsibilities in this course.
 This is a small group, in a small space, for several hours at a time.
 For this adventure to work for all of us, each of us needs to do the readings and think about them.
 We must respect each other’s positions on the readings, and honor intellectual experiments (the “what if….” positions); that means people should be willing and able to change their minds, to defend their positions, and challenge the positions of others.
 Critically, one should never confuse an argument with the person making the argument – positions are not people.
 This means you should not attack people, only their claims and you should do so based on reasoning.
 Similarly, you should defend your positions as if they were ideas to be kicked around, not children to be protected.